HappyHorse 1.0 is now liveTry it now

 Kling 3.0 Motion Control API

-Animate a character image from a reference video through one API.
+Use EvoLink's unified API to transfer motion from a reference video to a character image.
 Pricing starts at $0.1134 per second for 720p output, supports 1080p, and reaches up to 30-second clips depending on orientation mode.

 Choose whether to create element from images or video